Characters: Shadow of the Templar

 - The Smurfette Principle: Poor lonely Sandra...

-- Took a Level in Jerkass: In the last two books she takes a level whenever she's dealing with Jeremy, but especially in High Fidelity, where she almost always seems to be about five seconds away from ripping his throat out with her teeth.
+- Took a Level in Jerkass: In the last two books, she takes a level whenever she's dealing with Jeremy, most notably in High Fidelity, where she almost always seems to be about five seconds away from ripping his throat out with her teeth.

 Nate Waxman ("Specs")

 - Break the Cutie: Shows signs of past breakage during With a Bullet, but on the whole he's managed to recover.